Kyozayoi/Gallery/README.md

   1. Countdown - Phase 1 \
     Recreated the British Game Show "Countdown" in Unity.\
+    Was interested in the game and wanted to play it with my friends.\
     Features 2 teams that compete for points in 6 total rounds: 5 Numbers/Letters rounds, 1 Conundrum.\
     - Numbers round: Players are given 6 numbers from 2 distinct sets of "large" and "small" numbers.\
     Game provides a random 3 digit target number. \